 "Right-to-use contracts, deferred, net of prior period amortization."
 The decision to recognize this revenue in accordance with SAB 104 was made after corresponding with the Office of the Chief Accountant at the SEC during September and October of 2008.
 The commissions paid on the sale of right-to-use contracts will be deferred and amortized over the same period as the related sales revenue.
 The current period commissions paid are reported on the Income Statement in the line item titled "Sales and marketing, gross."
-The cumulative deferral of current period commissions, net of amortization of prior period sales commissions is reported on the Income Statement in the line item titled "Sales and marketing, deferred commissions, net."
+The cumulative deferrals of commissions paid are reported on the Balance Sheet in the line item titled "Deferred commissions expense."
+The deferral of current period commissions, net of amortization of prior period sales commissions is reported on the Income Statement in the line item titled "Sales and marketing, deferred commissions, net."